is an investigative journalist, author, and podcaster.

 Her second book, which she co-authored with Kavitha Davidson, is titled Loving Sports When They Don’t Love You Back: Dilemmas of the Modern Sports Fan (published by University of Texas Press in September 2020).
 From a Kirkus starred review: “With illuminating interviews and commentary by insiders from the sports community, an appealing pace, and elegant writing, this is a sports book that should interest not just sports fans, but anyone interested in politics, business, or society at large.”

-Jessica also co-hosts a weekly feminist sports podcast titled Burn It All Down.
-Each week, they bring an intersectional feminist lens to the biggest stories in sports, toss the most abominable people in athletics on the proverbial Burn Pile, celebrate some of the torchbearers leading the way in sports, and interview some of the most influential figures in the game.
+Since 2018, Jessica has co-hosted a weekly feminist sports podcast titled Burn It All Down.
+Each week, the hosts bring an intersectional feminist lens to the biggest stories in sports, toss the most abominable people in athletics on the proverbial Burn Pile, celebrate some of the torchbearers leading the way in sports, and interview some of the most influential figures in the game.
 Subscribe and listen on: Apple, Spotify, Stitcher, TuneIn, or wherever you listen to podcasts.

 She was the story editor for the third season of the American Prodigies podcast, which tells the story of how Black girls moved from the margins of US gymnastics to its core.
 It features the voices and stories of trailblazers and viral sensations, coaches and mentors and trainers, journalists and academics, and the athletes themselves.

 Jessica is also a PhD candidate in Physical Culture and Sports Studies in the College of Education at the University of Texas.
 Under the direction of Dr. Jan Todd, she is working on a dissertation about the University of Texas women’s basketball team in the 1970s, focusing on Title IX, race, and gender.
 She wrote about part of her research for Global Sport Matters in Nov 2021.